 Deep Water Plants

 Where lilies are supplied in pots they should always be potted on into a planting basket unless being planted directly into the pond bed in an unlined natural pond.
-Even in a natural pond it is an advantage to use planting baskets as it is easier to maintain the lilies and makes lifting and splitting much simpler.
-As a general rule when potting up put dwarf lilies (Pygmaea) into 2 litre baskets, small lilies in 5 litre baskets, medium lilies into 5 or 10 litre baskets and large lilies into 10 litre baskets -see individual plant details on web site.
+Even in a natural pond, it is an advantage to use planting baskets as it is easier to maintain the lilies and makes lifting and splitting much simpler.
+As a general rule when potting up put dwarf lilies (Pygmaea) into 2-litre baskets, small lilies in 5-litre baskets, medium lilies into 5 or 10-litre baskets and large lilies into 10-litre baskets – see individual plant details on the website.
 Any bigger than 10 litres and you’ll probably give yourself a hernia trying to lift them!
-Where a lily is supplied in a planting basket it will be fine for another season, however if the roots are growing strongly outside their existing basket it would benefit from being potted-up to a larger sized basket.
+Where a lily is supplied in a planting basket it will be fine for another season, however, if the roots are growing strongly outside their existing basket it would benefit from being potted-up to a larger sized basket.

 Note that lilies generally need to be placed in a sunny position (at least 6 hours of sun per day) to thrive and should be in still water.
-Some lilies are slightly shade tolerant and will be relatively happy on only 3-4 hours sun per day -these include James Brydon, Marliacea Chromatella, Perry’s Baby Red and Shady Lady.
-All lilies are heavy feeders, particularly the larger faster growing varieties, so would benefit from feeding in early spring with a slow release fertilizer tablet to get the best results, and also when potting-up.
+Some lilies are slightly shaded tolerant and will be relatively happy on only 3-4 hours sun per day -these include James Brydon, Marliacea Chromatella, Perry’s Baby Red and Shady Lady.
+All lilies are heavy feeders, particularly the larger faster-growing varieties, so would benefit from feeding in early spring with a slow-release fertilizer tablet to get the best results, and also when potting-up.

 Hornwort and Willow moss do not have root systems so these can just be dropped into the pond: the Willow moss is supplied in bunches with lead weights to help it submerge whereas the Hornwort is loose and will submerge of its own accord.
 Hornwort will sink to the bottom of the pond in winter to protect itself from freezing temperatures.